Joseph Swan: Photography

-Later life
+Honours

+In 1904, Swan was knighted, awarded the Royal Society's Hughes Medal, and made an honorary member of the Pharmaceutical Society.
+He had received the highest decoration in France, the Legion of Honour, in recognition for his invention of the electric light bulb after showing it in an exhibition in Paris in 1881.
+In 1906, he received the Albert medal of the Royal Society of Arts.

 In 1894, Swan was elected a Fellow of the Royal Society (FRS), and in 1898 he was elected president of the Institution of Electrical Engineers; at the time, Swan was one of its three honorary members, the other two being Lord Kelvin and Henry Wilde.
-In September 1901, he was awarded the honorary degree of Doctor of Science (D.Sc.) from Durham University.
-He also served as president of the Society of Chemical Industry in 1901, and in 1903 he was chosen first president of the Faraday Society.
-In 1904, he was knighted, awarded the Royal Society's Hughes Medal, and made an honorary member of the Pharmaceutical Society.
+In 1901, he was awarded the honorary degree of Doctor of Science (D.Sc.) from Durham University.
+He also served as president of the Society of Chemical Industry from 1900-1901, and in 1903 he was chosen first president of the Faraday Society.

 In 1945, the London Power Company commemorated Swan by naming a new 1,554 GRT coastal collier SS Sir Joseph Swan.

 Personal life

 Swan married firstly Frances "Fanny" White, third daughter of William White, of Liverpool, at Camberwell Chapel, London, on 31 July 1862.
 They had three surviving children: Cameron, Mary Edmonds, and Joseph Henry.
 Frances died on 9 January 1868 and he married secondly Hannah White, the younger sister of Frances, at Neuchâtel, Switzerland, on 3 October 1871.
 They had five children: Hilda, Frances Isobel, Kenneth Rayden, Percival, and Dorothy.
 Sir Kenneth Rayden Swan was a QC and an acknowledged authority on patent law.
+Frances Isobel was the mother of Christopher Morcom, Alan Turing's close friend at Sherborne School.
+After her son's death from complications of bovine tuberculosis in 1930, she and Turing began exchanging letters.

 Swan died in 1914 at his home in Overhill, Warlingham, Surrey.
 The funeral took place at All Saints' Church, Warlingham, on 30 May 1914, with interment taking place in the churchyard.
 Mourners included representatives of the Institution of Electrical Engineers, the Institution of Mechanical Engineers, and the Royal Society.